ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 ##### `beacon_block`

 This topic is deprecated and clients **MUST NOT** expose in their topic set to any peer.
-Implementers do not need to do anything beyond simply skip implementation and it is explicitly called out as it is a departure from previous versioning of this topic.
+Implementers do not need to do anything beyond simply skip implementation, and it is explicitly called out as it is a departure from previous versioning of this topic.

 ##### `beacon_block_and_blobs_sidecar`